lifegadget/aws-pusher/README.md

 3. `pusher commit`

-	The "commit" is not typically meant to be run as part of the CLI but rather as a `post-commit` hook called by **git**.
+	The "commit" can be run as a CLI command but is more typically attached to git's `post-commit` hook.
 This ensures that whenever a
 	`git push` is made that **pusher** has a chance to ensure AWS is up-to-date.
-That said, if the the status ever becomes

 ## Target Architecture